 Your main contact with us.
 The team is responsible for helping with any queries and administering your assessment.
-For local contact details please refer to rics.org/contactus
+For local contact details please the Contact us web page.

 Pathway guides

 Your pathway is your chosen area of specialism.
 Each pathway consists of: